 During the year, we will also demonstrate how to assemble the various hive components that a beekeeper needs to purchase or make.
 This includes hive boxes and frames.

-During their second year in our program, our clients will have the opportunity to work independently with hives hosted throughout the local community with easy access to assistance if needed and with periodic oversight to ensure they are not having problems and are doing well applying what they have learned from their first year.
-The second year is not mandatory, but is encouraged.
+During their second and subsequent years in our program, our students will have the opportunity to work independently with hives hosted throughout the local community with easy access to assistance if needed and with periodic oversight to ensure they are not having problems and are doing well applying what they have learned from their first year.
+The second and subsequent years are not mandatory.

 HOW TO PARTICIPATE

-To partiicpate in our program, see Get involved.
+To participate in our program, see Get involved.